huatengh/CoExpansionValidation/README.md

 species.assignment
 ```

-* user specifies the number of species and the _alpha_ for Dirichlet process, and simulate the number of co-expansion events
+* user specifies the species name and the _alpha_ for Dirichlet process, and simulate the number of co-expansion events
 ```{r simulate the number of co-expansion events}
 species<-1:10
 alpha<-1.1